In Defense of Pimento Cheese

 Photo Credit: Richard Heathcote/Getty Images

-And that's exactly what it is, a savory spread.
-It can be enjoyed on its own, a lot like how the Augusta National concessions prepares it, but I think you're aren't really getting the true essence.
+That's exactly what it is: a savory spread.
+It can be enjoyed on its own, a lot like how the Augusta National concession stands prepare it, but I don't think it reflects pimento cheese's true essence.

-Now, I'm sure we've all scene or heard the different hacks about how to tackle the treats at Augusta, but allow me to put you on to the real deal.
+We've all seen or heard the different hacks about how to tackle the treats at Augusta, but allow me to put you on to the real deal.

 You grab two pimento cheese sammies, the first one is to just have on its own, especially if you've never indulged before.
 The other is to be the base of the best thing you'll taste on a golf course.

-Once you grab the pimentos, move down slightly and grab the classic chicken sandwich (warning it is served cold, so I recommend getting there slightly early and grabbing a chicken biscuit during breakfast because those are served warm).
-Snag you a bag of chips, I'm partial to the BBQ and a peach ice cream sandwich before checking out.
+Once you grab the pimentos, snag the classic chicken sandwich.
+(A warning: it is served cold, so I recommend getting there slightly early and grabbing a chicken biscuit during breakfast, because those are served warm).
+Next, secure a bag of chips—I'm partial to the BBQ—and a peach ice cream sandwich before checking out.

 Once you're situated, you take the chicken and throw it in between the two slices of white bread slathered in yummy pimento.
 Sprinkle a few chips on top and smush it down.